 HPA Axis Normalization

-Regular aerobic exercise normalizes the HPA axis in chronically stressed individuals.
+Regular aerobic exercise normalizes the hypothalamic-pituitary-adrenal (HPA) axis in chronically stressed individuals.
 Over weeks of training, baseline cortisol levels decrease, the diurnal cortisol rhythm (high morning, low evening) sharpens, and cortisol responses to psychological stressors become more proportionate and terminate more cleanly.
-This normalization reduces the chronic cortisol exposure that drives hippocampal damage, PFC-amygdala balance disruption, and the physiological substrate of chronic anxiety.
+A 2014 study by Eli Puterman at the University of British Columbia found that even moderate exercise (three sessions per week) reduced cortisol reactivity to laboratory stressors by approximately 20% after eight weeks.

 Interoceptive Exposure

-With repeated exercise sessions, the person learns — not cognitively but through direct experience — that elevated heart rate does not lead to catastrophe.
-This is interoceptive exposure by another name: the same mechanism that cognitive behavioral therapy uses deliberately to treat panic disorder (having people deliberately induce feared sensations), but occurring naturally through exercise.
+With repeated exercise sessions, the person learns -- not cognitively but through direct experience -- that elevated heart rate does not lead to catastrophe.
+This is interoceptive exposure by another name: the same mechanism that cognitive behavioral therapy uses deliberately to treat panic disorder.
+A 2015 study by Jasper Smits at Southern Methodist University found that exercise augmented exposure therapy outcomes for anxiety disorders, consistent with the interoceptive exposure mechanism.

-The evidence for exercise as a depression treatment is strong enough that WHO, NICE, and multiple national clinical guidelines now recommend it as a first-line intervention for mild-to-moderate depression.
+The evidence for exercise as a depression treatment is strong enough that the World Health Organization, NICE (UK), and multiple national clinical guidelines now recommend it as a first-line intervention for mild-to-moderate depression.

 James Blumenthal's SMILE trial (1999) remains the landmark RCT.
 156 adults with major depressive disorder were randomized to:

-At 16 weeks, all three groups showed equivalent remission rates.
+At 16 weeks, all three groups showed equivalent remission rates -- roughly 60-65%.
 At 10-month follow-up, the exercise group had substantially lower relapse rates (8%) than the sertraline group (38%).
-The combination group fell between, suggesting that the independence of the exercise effect was real — adding sertraline to exercise may even have reduced exercise's specific benefits, possibly by reducing the sense of personal agency that exercise provides ("I am getting better because of my own efforts" vs. "I am better because of medication").
+The combination group fell between, suggesting that adding medication to exercise may even have reduced exercise's specific benefits, possibly by diminishing the sense of personal agency ("I am getting better because of my own efforts").

 The Dose Question: How Much Is Enough?

-One of the most practically important questions about exercise and mental health is the dose-response relationship: how much is enough?
+One of the most practically important questions is the dose-response relationship between exercise and mental health benefits.

 For trait-level mood and anxiety improvement: 3-5 sessions per week, 30-60 minutes per session, at moderate-to-vigorous intensity, over 8-12 weeks.
 This is the dose that most clinical trial protocols showing significant mental health benefits have used.

 The plateau and overtraining: Very high exercise volumes can reverse mood benefits and increase cortisol.
-Athletes in heavy training phases and people with compulsive exercise patterns often show elevated anxiety and depressed mood — the overtraining syndrome.
+Athletes in heavy training phases and people with compulsive exercise patterns often show elevated anxiety and depressed mood -- the overtraining syndrome.
+A 2019 study published in Sports Medicine found that more than 23 hours of exercise per week was associated with worse mental health outcomes than moderate volumes.
 The optimal dose for mental health is not maximum dose.

 For related concepts, see why exercise is good for the brain, how stress damages the body, what causes depression, and how to manage anxiety.